se-buw/gendev.lab2/README.md

 # Reactive Synthesis with Spectra
 ## Activity: Learn Spectra, controller synthesis, and execution

 Follow the Spectra tutorial available from [https://se-buw.github.io/gse/tutorials/spectra/](https://se-buw.github.io/gse/tutorials/spectra/0a.Reactive-synthesis-with-Spectra/).
+You may skip parts [D1] and [D2].

 -   This includes the installation of the Spectra plug-ins from this Eclipse update site: `http://smlab.cs.tau.ac.il/syntech/spectra/tools/update/`